1971 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 1971 Quarter

-The 1971 Washington quarter obverse depicts a left profile of the first President of the United States.
-The simple John Flanagan design includes the lettering LIBERTY on the top and the minting year on the bottom coin rim.
+The 1971 Washington quarter obverse depicts a left-facing profile of the first President of the United States.
+The John Flanagan design includes the lettering LIBERTY across the top and the minting year along the bottom rim.

-On the left side is written IN GOD WE TRUST, as a required motto for all American coinage.
-Finally, the mint mark S or D is behind the bow that ties Washington’s hair.
+On the left side appears IN GOD WE TRUST, required on all American coinage.
+The mint mark — either S or D — sits just behind the bow that ties Washington’s hair.
+Philadelphia quarters bear no mint mark, which is normal and does not indicate an error.

 The Reverse Of The 1971 Quarter